FC Dynamo Kyiv: Early history

 Today's club was established based on the first squad of Kyiv's branch of the all-Union Dynamo sports society and its republican branch in the Ukrainian SSR, originally based out of Kharkiv.
 The Soviet government relocated capital to Kyiv in 1934.
 The all-Union Dynamo sports society was a sports department of the Soviet state security KGB, originally Cheka-OGPU.
 During the Soviet period Dynamo's players same as players of all Dynamos in the Soviet Union were officially Soviet uniform servicemembers earning rank, salary, and pension when playing on the team of masters.

 On 13 May 1927, the statute of the Kyivan Proletarian Sport Society (PST) Dynamo was officially registered by the special commission in affairs of public organizations and unions of the Kyiv district.
 The All-Union sport society of Dynamo in Moscow was formed earlier in 1923 on the initiative of the Felix Dzerzhinsky.
-Under the banner of Kyivan Dynamo gathered the representatives of the GPU the State Political Directorate, the Soviet secret police, the best footballers of which defended the honors of the Trade Union club "Sovtorgsluzhashchie", a portmanteau for Soviet retail servicemen.
+A year later the first Ukrainian branch cell of the Dynamo sports society was formed in Kharkiv.
+Under the banner of Kyivan Dynamo gathered the representatives of the local GPU (State Political Directorate), the Soviet secret police, the best footballers of which defended the honors of the Trade Union club "Sovtorgsluzhashchie", a portmanteau for Soviet retail servicemen.
+It was a common practice of the early Soviet sports societies that were formed based on already existing "pre-revolutionary" (1917 Bolshevik Revolution) sports societies in 1920s.

 The leadership of Dynamo did not dare to reorganize the well-established club and the main title contender in the middle of a playing season.
-Therefore the first mention of the football club Dynamo could only be found on 5 April 1928 in the Russian-language newspaper (at that time) Vecherniy Kiev ("Evening Kyiv").
+Therefore, the first mention of the football club Dynamo could only be found on 5 April 1928 in the Russian-language newspaper (at that time) Vecherniy Kiev ("Evening Kyiv").

 It was then when by the initiative of Semyon Zapadny, chief of the Kyiv GPU, the football team was created.
-His deputy, Serhiy Barminsky, started to form the team not only out of regular chekists (members of the Soviet secret police), but also footballers of other clubs in the city among which is mentioned a team "Sovtorgsluzhaschie".
+His deputy, Sergei Barminsky, started to form the team not only out of regular chekists (members of the Soviet secret police), but also footballers of other clubs in the city among which is mentioned a team "Sovtorgsluzhaschie".
 All the footballers were either part of the consolidated city team or the city champions.
 The newly created team played its first official match on 1 July 1928 against a local consolidated city team while visiting Bila Tserkva.
 Already on the fifth minute the Dynamo-men opened the score in the game, however, at the end the club lost it 1–2.
 On 15 July, the Bila Tserkva newspaper Radyanska Nyva ("Soviet Fields") put it in such words: